Musim Mas

 chocolate is tempered by carefully heating and cooling it to stabilize the cocoa butter crystals

-The tempered chocolate is poured into molds to create bars or other shapes and cooled until solid.
-It can also be used for different applications.
+Workers pour tempered chocolate into molds to create bars or other shapes, then cool them until solid.
+Manufacturers can also use this chocolate for different applications.

 tempered chocolate is poured into molds to create bars